lewagon/dotfiles/05-Rails/01-Rails-intro/02-Stupid-coaching/README.md

 1. If the message is `I am going to work`, the coach will answer `Great!`
 2. If the message has a question mark `?` at the end, the coach will answer `Silly question, get dressed and go to work!`.
-3. Otherwise she/he will answer `I don't care, get dressed and go to work!`
+3. Otherwise the coach will answer `I don't care, get dressed and go to work!`

 ![](https://raw.githubusercontent.com/lewagon/fullstack-images/master/rails/stupid-coaching/hello_there.png)